wpilibsuite/frc-docs/source/index.rst

 FIRST Robotics Competition Control System
 ===========================================

-.. important:: We are currently working on publishing the 2021 release of WPILib!
+.. important:: The documentation has been updated for the 2021 WPILib release.
+We are currently working on publishing the 2021 release of WPILib!
 Please check back soon for any updates!
+The 2020 documentation is still available `here <https://docs.wpilib.org/en/2020/index.html>`__

 Welcome to the *FIRST*\ |reg| Robotics Competition Control System Documentation!
 An overview of the changes from 2020 to 2021 is available on the :ref:`New for 2021 <docs/yearly-overview/yearly-changelog:New for 2021>` document.